gitter-badger/OSCARf-public/README.md

 Please be sure to run the DEPENDENCY_CHECK script first!

 After running the dependency check, run the setup.py script.
 This will allow you to setup all necessary auth files/data.
+**PLEASE NOTE THAT THE SETUP SCRIPT WILL NOT INSTALL MISSING LIBRARIES!
+Please use pip.**

 **To scrape pastebin**
 To scrape pastebin, enter the regex string to search.
 Then, run oscar and run the pastebin scraper!

 Add regex strings to pSearch.dat located in the root directory.
 This will be changed soon.

 **To edit rss filter options**
 Edit the keywords in /rss/filter.dat